xander2508/Notes/5. Standard Information/AWS/Services/Storage/Block Storage/Amazon Elastic Block Store (EBS).md

 ## Amazon EBS use cases

 Amazon EBS is useful when you must retrieve data quickly and have data persist long term.
 Volumes are commonly used in the following scenarios.

+#### Operating systems

+Boot and root volumes can be used to store an operating system.
+The root device for an instance launched from an Amazon Machine Image (AMI) is typically an EBS volume.
+These are commonly referred to as EBS-backed AMIs.

+#### Databases

+As a storage layer for databases running on Amazon EC2 that will scale with your performance needs and provide consistent and low-latency performance.

+#### Enterprise applications

+Amazon EBS provides high availability and high durability block storage to run business-critical applications.

+#### Big data analytics engines

+Amazon EBS offers data persistence, dynamic performance adjustments, and the ability to detach and reattach volumes, so you can resize clusters for big data analytics.